 Show your super strength

 If you have the time and resources available, take on extra projects or responsibilities if they are offered to you.
-However, don’t overwhelm yourself and don’t feel you have to accept if they don’t actually relate to your main job role.
-You should also make sure that all your main tasks are completed fully and well first and that you’re not just wanted to do the daily sandwich run, but if you think you have time and want to do it these extra tasks will show that you’re willing to go the extra mile.
+However, don’t overwhelm yourself and don’t feel you have to accept if you can’t give it the proper time and attention it requires.
+You should also make sure that all your main tasks are completed fully or can be balanced alongside new work, but if you think you have time and want to do it, these extra responsibilities will show that you’re willing to go the extra mile.

-You don’t have to rock a costume to be a superhero so put away the cape and spandex, but you should dress sharply and make a good impression.
-If you turn up to work in your scruffs you’ll look like you can’t be bothered making an effort and if you ever get unexpected visitors or last minute meetings you won’t represent your company or yourself in the best way possible.
+You don’t have to rock a costume to be a superhero so put away the cape and spandex, but you should look presentable and make a good impression.
+If you turn up to work in your scruffs you’ll look like you can’t be bothered making an effort and if you ever get unexpected visitors or last minute meetings you won’t represent yourself or your company in the best way possible.

 The Incredible Sulk

-Treating your colleagues well and not just as people you ‘have’ to ‘tolerate’ will go a long way and show them that you’re more of a superhero than a supervillain who waits for their instant noodles while plotting their demise.
+Treating your colleagues well and not just as people you ‘have’ to ‘tolerate’ will go a long way and show them that you’re more of a superhero than a supervillain.
 Be polite, friendly and get involved if someone asks for your opinion or for your help, and if something doesn’t go right in your day, don’t hulk-out and make them scurry to the other side of the office.
 Greeting people with a ‘hello’ or genuine ‘how are you’ in the morning can go a long way and help you to establish good working relationships.

 Possibly the most important tip you can learn is to just be yourself.
-If you hide behind a superhero identity and never let those around you see the real you, you will come across as untrustworthy and aloof.
-In the best case scenario people might just think you’re annoying if you put on a facade and only tell them about your suspiciously perfect life outside of work, arm-long list of qualifications or enviable skill sets, and at best you’ll be outed as sneaky and a liar when the truth inevitably comes out.
+If you hide behind a superhero identity and never let those around you see the real you, you will come across as aloof or even untrustworthy.
+In the best case scenario people might just think you’re annoying if you put on a facade and only tell them about your suspiciously perfect life outside of work, arm-long list of qualifications or enviable skill sets, and at worst you’ll be outed as sneaky and a liar when the truth inevitably comes out.